Introduction:

 11:43Other examples of the power of God's word ability to bring new life into any situation, no matter how hopeless, are the valley of dry bones (Ezekiel 37) and the sharp two-edged sword (Revelation 1:16).
 The story is also comparable with the raising of the dead in the last days (Revelation 20:4).
 See comment on Numbers 20:1–13.

-11:48It is curious that the Jewish authorities seemed so certain that what Jesus was doing would lead to the destruction of the temple; in fact he was superseding it with a new concept of what a temple is (John 2:19).
+11:48The Jewish authorities seemed certain that what Jesus was doing would lead to the destruction of the temple; in fact he was superseding it with a new concept of what a temple is (John 2:19).
+Perhaps Jesus's remarkble popularity could threaten Rome and lead to restrictions on the Jews' freedom[56 p.239].

 11:49–50Caiaphas compromised the law and his morals, urging that the ends justified the means.